 Köln (Cologne in English) is the largest city on the Rhine (the fourth largest in Germany) and one of the most interesting.
-The city is vibrant and bustling, with a light and jolly flair that is typical of the Rhineland.
+The city is vibrant and bustling, with a lightness and cheerfulness that's typical of the Rhineland.
 At its heart is tradition, manifested in the abundance of bars and brew houses serving the local Kölsch beer and old Rhine cuisine.
 These are good meeting places to start a night on the town.
-Tradition, however, is mixed with the contemporary, found in a host of elegant shops, sophisticated restaurants, modern bars and dance clubs, and an important contemporary-art scene (which is now hanging on for dear life against unstoppable competition from Berlin).
+Tradition, however, is mixed with the contemporary, found in a host of elegant shops, sophisticated restaurants, modern bars and dance clubs, and a contemporary-art scene that's now just hanging on against unstoppable competition from Berlin.

-Köln was first settled by the Romans in 38 BC.
+Although not as old as Trier, Köln has been a dominant power in the Rhineland since Roman times, and it remains a major commercial, intellectual, and ecclesiastical center.
+Köln was first settled in 38 BC.
 For nearly a century it grew slowly, in the shadow of imperial Trier, until a locally born noblewoman, Julia Agrippina, daughter of the Roman general Germanicus, married the Roman emperor Claudius.
 Her hometown was elevated to the rank of a Roman city and given the name Colonia Claudia Ara Agrippinensium (Claudius Colony at the Altar of Agrippina).
 For the next 300 years Colonia (hence Cologne, or Köln) flourished.
 Evidence of the Roman city's wealth resides in the Römisch-Germanisches Museum.
 In the 9th century Charlemagne, the towering figure who united the sprawling German lands (and ruled much of present-day France) as the first Holy Roman Emperor, restored Köln's fortunes and elevated it to its preeminent role in the Rhineland by appointing the first archbishop of Köln.
 The city's ecclesiastical heritage is one of its most striking features; it has a full dozen Romanesque churches and one of the world's largest and finest Gothic cathedrals.
 In the Middle Ages it was a member of the powerful Hanseatic League, occupying a position of greater importance in European commerce than either London or Paris.

 Cologne at a Glance

-- Alter Markt (Old Market)
+- Alter Markt

-- Altes Rathaus (Old Town Hall)
+- Altes Rathaus

-- Gross St. Martin (Great St. Martin)
+- Gross St. Martin

 - Käthe Kollwitz Museum

-- Kölnisches Stadtmuseum (Köln City History Museum)
+- Kölnisches Stadtmuseum